martinabeleda/autonomous-driving/gitNotes.md

 	Download and install [Git](https://git-scm.com/downloads)

-	Run a terminal (eg. iterm for Mac or git bash for Windows) after Git is installed and then continue
+	Run a terminal (eg. Terminal for Mac & Linux, git bash for Windows) after Git is installed and then continue.
+These instructions will cover the usage of git on command line.

 1. Navigate